 Margie Barker Grosmont

 James Beavan Llanvetherine

 At every meeting of the council we welcome members of the public.
-At the end of each meeting, time is allowed for questions.
+At the beginning of each meeting time is allowed for questions.

 The work of the Council is varied and every month there is an agenda of some 15 to 20 items to be discussed.